Floating Turbidity Barrier

 - Impermeable Skirt

-While a majority of our turbidity barriers are made with an impermeable fabric, some permeable filtering barriers have been made in areas that have an increased water velocity.
-This can help to additionally relieve pressure placed on the barrier in extreme conditions.
+While a majority of our turbidity barriers are made with an impermeable fabric, some Permeable Filtering Barriers have been made in areas that have an increased water velocity.
+This can help to additionally relieve pressure placed on the barrier in extreme conditions where turbidity control is needed.